 Brooks was married twice.
 Her first marriage was to Eddie Sutherland, whom she met when he directed her in It’s the Old Army Game in 1926.
 The two were often apart, working on different coasts, and their marriage finally broke up when Brooks began an on-again, off-again relationship with George Preston Marshall that lasted into the 1930s.
 Marshall was a millionaire and the future owner of the Washington Redskins football team.

 In 1932, with her film career in ruins, Brooks declared bankruptcy.
 She fell back on her first love, dancing, in order to earn a living.
 In 1933, Brooks married Chicago playboy Deering Davis, with whom she formed a dance team; however, she abruptly left him after only five months.
-Brooks wouldn’t be tied-down — and, she was also a sexually liberated woman.
-Throughout her lifetime, her liaisons with fellow actors and actresses (including possibly Greta Garbo) were gossiped about, although much is speculation.
+Brooks wouldn’t be tied-down — and, she was an independent, sexually liberated woman.
+Throughout her lifetime, her liaisons with fellow actors and actresses (including possibly Greta Garbo) were gossiped about, although much is mere speculation.

 For a few years in the mid-1930s, Brooks toured the country as a professional ballroom dancer.
 As part of the acts Brooks & Davis and Brooks & Dario, she performed in nightclubs, roadhouses, and theaters in Chicago, Detroit, New York, Louisville, and Miami, receiving good notices in both the local papers and national trade publications like Variety.
 Later, Brooks opened a dance studio, first in Los Angeles with a partner, and then after leaving Hollywood, on her own in Wichita.
 In the early 1940s, she authored a self-published booklet, The Fundamentals of Good Ballroom Dancing.
+Read more about Brooks’ little known booklet HERE.

 With Hollywood behind her and her fame fading, Brooks returned home.
 “But that turned out to be another kind of hell,” she wrote, “The citizens of Wichita either resented me having been a success or despised me for being a failure.
 And I wasn’t exactly enchanted with them.
 I must confess to a lifelong curse: My own failure as a social creature.”
 Eventually, after a couple of years, Brooks relocated to New York City — the place where she had experienced her greatest success, both professionally and personally.
 After brief stints in radio and working for gossip columnist Walter Winchell, she got a job as a salesgirl in a department store in New York City.
 It was a humble existence, one which afforded the former celebrity time to think about everything that hadn’t gone right in her life.
+It was also around this time that Brooks began to keep notebooks, recording her thoughts on all manner of subject.
+Read more about Brooks voluminous notebooks HERE.

 Later Years

-Around this time, James Card, curator of film at the George Eastman House in Rochester, New York learned that the former film star was living as a recluse in New York City; after an exchange of letters, he persuaded her to move to Rochester to be near the Eastman House and its world famous film collection.
+Around this time, James Card, curator of film at the George Eastman House in Rochester, New York learned that the former film star was living as a recluse in New York City.
+After an exchange of letters, he persuaded her to move to Rochester to be near the Eastman House and its world famous film collection.
 With his encouragement, she began watching films (including some of her own for the first time), and, she began write.
-Once derided as a brainy showgirl, Brooks emerged late in life as an articulate and acerbic writer.
-Over the next two decades, Brooks’ essays and articles appeared in leading film journals such as Sight and SoundFilm Culture, Cahiers du Cinema, and Focus on Film.
+Once derided as a brainy showgirl, Brooks emerged late in life as an articulate and even acerbic writer.
+Over the next two decades, Brooks’ essays and articles appeared in leading film journals such as Sight and Sound, Film Culture, Cahiers du Cinema, and Focus on Film.
 In 1979, the British critic Kenneth Tynan famously profiled Brooks in the New Yorker in an essay titled, “The Girl With The Black Helmet”.
 And in 1982, a collection of her autobiographical writings on film, Lulu In Hollywood, was published.
 The book was widely reviewed and highly praised.
+(Read more about Lulu in Hollywood.)

 Death

 Louise Brooks died of a heart attack on August 8, 1985.
 She was 78 years old, and had suffered from arthritis and emphysema for some time.
 Brooks’ death was headline news in Rochester, where she had lived for many years.
-Other newspapers around the United States ran articles about the now iconic actress, whlle some obituaries appeared on the front pages of newspapers from around the world.
+Other newspapers around the United States ran articles about the now iconic actress, while some obituaries appeared on the front pages of newspapers from around the world.

 Though she left her mark on her time and accomplished a great deal, Brooks always thought of herself as a failure.
 Late in life, in a letter to her brother, she wrote “I have been taking stock of my 50 years since I left Wichita in 1922 at the age of 15 to become a dancer with Ruth St. Denis and Ted Shawn.
 How I have existed fills me with horror.
 For I have failed in everything — spelling, arithmetic, riding, swimming, tennis, golf, dancing, singing, acting, wife, mistress, whore, friend.
 Even cooking.
 And I do not excuse myself with the usual escape of ‘not trying.’
 I tried with all my heart”.